dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 subject to compression.
 There is no compelling case for one particular binary serialisation format in terms of either final file size or machine resources consumed, so the choice must be largely based on other factors.
-CBOR was chosen as the binary serialisation format for the following reasons:
+CBOR was therefore chosen as the binary serialisation format for the reasons listed in (#choice-of-cbor).

-* Simplicity of implementation and consequent lack of reliance on library and/or code generator availability.
-* IETF standardisation.
-* Close resemblance to JSON and thus accessibility to a wider industry beyond IETF.

 ## Block size choice